John Ross (Cherokee chief): President of the National Committee

 In November 1818, just before the General Council meeting with U.S. Indian agent Joseph McMinn, who was assigned to deal with the Cherokee, Ross became president of the National Committee, a position he would hold through 1827.
-The Council selected Ross for that leadership position because they believed he had the diplomatic skills necessary to rebuff American requests to cede Cherokee lands.
+The Council selected Ross for that leadership position because they believed he had the diplomatic skills necessary to rebuff European-American requests to cede Cherokee lands.
 He soon refused McMinn's offer of $200,000 US, conditioned upon the Cherokee voluntarily removing to the west beyond the Mississippi.

 In 1819, the Council sent Ross with a delegation to Washington, D.C.
 He assumed a larger leadership role.
 The delegation proposed to clarify the provisions of the Treaty of 1817—both to limit the ceded lands and clarify Cherokee right to the remaining lands.
 Secretary of War John C. Calhoun pressed Ross to cede large tracts of land in Tennessee and Georgia.
 Although he refused, the US government pressure continued and intensified.
 In October 1822, Calhoun requested that the Cherokee relinquish their land claimed by Georgia, in fulfillment of the United States' obligation under the Compact of 1802.
 Before responding to Calhoun's proposition, Ross first ascertained the sentiment of the Cherokee people.
 They were unanimously opposed to further cession of land.

 In January 1824, Ross traveled to Washington to defend the Cherokee possession of their land.
 Calhoun offered two solutions to the Cherokee delegation: either relinquish title to their lands and remove west, or accept denationalization and become citizens of the United States.
 Rather than accept Calhoun's ultimatum, Ross directly petitioned Congress for the Cherokee cause on April 15, 1824.
 This fundamentally altered the traditional relationship between an Indian nation and the US government.

 Never before had an Indian nation petitioned Congress with grievances.
-In Ross's correspondence, what had previously been the tone of petitions by submissive Indians was replaced by assertive defenders.
-Ross was able to argue subtle points about legal responsibilities as well as whites.
+In Ross's correspondence, what had previously been the tone of petitions by submissive Indian Americans was replaced by assertive defenders.
+Ross was able to argue subtle points about legal responsibilities as well as Whites.

 Some politicians in Washington recognized the change represented by Ross's leadership.
 Future president John Quincy Adams wrote, "[T]here was less Indian oratory, and more of the common style of white discourse, than in the same chief's speech on their first introduction."
 Adams specifically noted Ross as "the writer of the delegation" and remarked that "they [had] sustained a written controversy against the Georgia delegation with greate[sic] advantage."
 Georgia's delegation indirectly acknowledged Ross's skill: an editorial published in The Georgia Journal charged that "the Cherokee delegation's letters were fraudulent" because "too refined to have been written or dictated by an Indian".